Category Archives: Self Care

 Pause

-Conscious pauses help us to reconnect with our body, our breath, our feelings, and our intentions; to slow down and appreciate the present moment.
+Conscious pauses help us reconnect with our body, our breath, our feelings, and our intentions.
+They remind us slow down and appreciate the present moment.
 They help us to remember what matters most.

 “Nature requires us not only to be able to work well, but also to idle well”